Trusted WordPress tutorials, when you need them most.

 WordPress automatically generates and adds default CSS classes to different elements on your WordPress website.

-WordPress theme developers can then use these CSS classes to style common areas of all WordPress sites.
-That can include the content area, sidebars, widgets, navigation menus, and more.
+Theme developers can play around with these default CSS classes to style WordPress sites’ common areas, such as the content areas, sidebars, widgets, navigation menus, and more.

 It also helps you quickly style certain elements in your WordPress theme by adding custom CSS without creating your own theme.

-Note: You don’t have to learn CSS in order to change your theme styles or create a custom theme.
-If you prefer not to learn to code, then you can use a drag and drop builder like SeedProd.
+Note: You don’t have to learn CSS to change your theme styles or create a custom theme.
+If you prefer not to learn to code, you can use a drag-and-drop builder like SeedProd.
 We’ll talk more about it later in the article.

 Default Body Class Styles

-The body tag <body> in HTML contains the whole layout structure of any web page which makes it very significant in any WordPress theme design.
+In HTML, the <body> tag contains the layout structure of any web page, making it very important in WordPress theme design.

-WordPress adds several CSS classes to the body area that theme designers can use to style the body container.
+WordPress adds several CSS classes to the body tag.
+Theme designers can use these classes to style the body container effectively.

 // Added when a website is using a right-to-left language e.g. Arabic, Hebrew